ckeditor/strapi-plugin-ckeditor/README.md

 Custom fields are supported since Strapi 4.4+ and offer powerful API to create highly customizable fields.

-This is an official plugin, provided to you by the [CKEditor team](https://ckeditor.com) 👋
+This is NOT an official plugin! 👋

 ## <a id="features"></a>✨ Features